National Nordic Museum Board of Trustees

 Eric Nelson, Executive Director and Chief Executive Officer

-Eric Nelson, National Nordic Museum Executive Director and CEO, was named Swedish American of the Year by the Vasa Order of America in August in recognition of his work in establishing the Museum as the only museum in the United States – and indeed the world – that showcases the impact and influence of Nordic values and innovation in contemporary society.
+Eric Nelson, National Nordic Museum Executive Director and CEO, was named Swedish American of the Year by the Vasa Order of America in August 2019 in recognition of his work in establishing the Museum as the only museum in the United States – and indeed the world – that showcases the impact and influence of Nordic values and innovation in contemporary society.
 He was previously awarded Knight of the Order of the White Rose of Finland by the President of Finland Sauli Niinistö.
 In addition, he is the first non-Swede to be awarded the Hazelius Medal in Gold.
 He was recently made a Knight First Class of the Royal Order of the Polar Star by His Majesty King Carl XVI Gustaf of Sweden

 “I’m humbled to be the recipient of these honors.
 It’s really a tribute to the entire community that has supported the National Nordic Museum and our mission,” said Nelson.
 “All of our volunteers, staff and donors have worked so hard to make the Museum a special destination in Seattle and to introduce visitors from around the world to Nordic culture and arts.”